DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 Finally delete sudo service file format alter connection pre-emptive looper and all services that end with .wants.
 This service can appear and disappear depending on firewall.

+Install FIREWALLD, OPENSNITCH, SURICATA, FIREJAIL, RKHUNTER, CLAMAV, PRELOAD over SNORT and UFW.
+By then unless more software happens it was done.